Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 comment_issue_id: 10
 ---

+In this post I compare how different machine learning algorithms do at predicting the outcomes of NBA games.
+The post is inspired by the paper, *Exploiting sports-betting market using machine learning*, by Hubáček, Šourek, and Železný ([[HSZ]](#HSZ)), where they use logistic regression and neural network models to predict the outcomes of basketball games, and then devise a betting strategy based on their models.
+In my following post I plan to explore possible betting strategies using the models from this post.

-The goal of this project is to use machine learning algorithms to predict the outcomes of NBA games.
-The models used are logistic regression and a multilayer perceptron neural network.
-The dataset is game statistics from the 12 NBA seasons ranging from 2007 through 2019.
-As a baseline model, naive predictions are made based on the winning percentages and average points scored of the teams going into the games.
-The predictions made by all of the models are compared to the predictions made by Las Vegas when setting odds for people to bet on games during the time period.
+The models used in this post are logistic regression, a support vector machine, nearest neighbors, and a multilayer perceptron neural network.
+The dataset used is game statistics from the 12 NBA seasons 2007-08 through 2019-20.
+Each model is used on player only statistics, team only statistics, and the combination of player and team statistics.
+The predictions from each type of statistics is then compared.
+As a baseline model, naive predictions are made using the winning percentages and average points scored of the home and away teams.
+A dataset of Las Vegas betting odds from the same time period of NBA games is also analyzed.
+The predictions made by all of the models are compared to the predictions made by the Las Vegas odds.

-The data and code for the project are found [here](https://github.com/Joe-Ferrara/predicting-nba-games).
+The data and code for the project are found on my github page [here](https://github.com/Joe-Ferrara/predicting-nba-games).

 ## The Data

 # NBA Games Data

-The NBA game results data was found on kaggle.com, [here](https://www.kaggle.com/nathanlauga/nba-games).
+The NBA game statistics data was found on kaggle.com, [here](https://www.kaggle.com/nathanlauga/nba-games).
 Thanks to Nathan Lauga for posting it.
-The NBA games data contains team and player results and statistics from every NBA preseason, regular season, and postseason game during the time period from the beginning of the 2004-05 season to February 2020.
+The data contains team and player statistics from every NBA preseason, regular season, and postseason game from the 2004-05 season through February of the 2019-20 season.

-The file, *games.csv*, has one row for each game, with columns giving the game identifiers, home team statistics and away team statistics.
-For example, here are the game identifiers and home team statistics for the first five rows:
+The file, *games.csv*, has one row for each game, with columns giving game identifiers, home team statistics, and away team statistics.
+For example, here are the game identifiers and home team statistics from the first five rows:

 |   GAME_ID | DATE            |   SEASON |   HOME_TEAM_ID |   PTS_home |   FG_PCT_home |
 |----------:|:----------------|---------:|---------------:|-----------:|--------------:|